nogsantos/site-nogsantos/contents/posts/git-tricks.md

 ##### Last commit

-View just the last commit on console:
+View just the last commit on the console:

 ```bash
 git log -1